lofei117/MyBlog/_posts/Java/2014-01-04-dive-into-string.md

 String is a final class inheritanced from `java.lang.Object`, it represents for character strings.
 All string literals we see in Java, such as "abc", are implemented as instances of this class.

-According to the document, Strings are defined as counstants, that means the value of them cannot be changed after they are created.
+According to the document, Strings are defined as constants, that means the value of them cannot be changed after they are created.
 If you want mutable strings, you should use `StringBuilder`(or `StringBuffer`).

 As a result that String objects are immutable, the can be shared.
 For instance: